tszheichoi/awesome-sensor-logger/README.md

 - version: The schema version of the exported data.
 This is different to the version of the app.
 When this version increments, you may have to update your data analysis script as things such as the column names, file names, or data structure may have changed.
 - device name: The name of the device used for recording.
 - recording time: The start time of the recording in UTC.
-- platform: Either iOS or Android.
+- platform: Either `ios` or `android`.
+Note that these are written in lowercase.
 - platform version: The version of the operating system on the recording device.
 - appVersion: The version of Sensor Logger used for the recording.
 - recording timezone: The local timezone of the device at the start of the recording.
 Useful for converting the UTC `recording time` into the device's local time, or if you export with a local-time filename pattern.